mr-ravin/Wipro-UTLP-MovingObjectsOnGLCD/README.md

 [![Flag Design](https://github.com/mr-ravin/Wipro-UTLP-MovingObjectsOnGLCD/blob/master/Colour_Control.jpg)](https://github.com/mr-ravin/Wipro-UTLP-MovingObjectsOnGLCD/blob/master/Colour_Control.jpg)

 #### Note: This Project can only be used freely for Academic Purposes after providing citation or deserved credits to this work.
-For other purposes, Permission is required from Mr. Ravin Kumar ,  Or any of the contributors.
+For other purposes, Permission is required from Mr. Ravin Kumar, Or any of the contributors listed below.
 #### Email_id: mr.ravin_kumar@hotmail.com .

-### Other Contributors
+### Other Contributors:
 - Megha Sharma.
 - [Ravin Kumar.](https://www.linkedin.com/in/ravinkumar21/)
 - [Shikhar Kansal.](https://www.linkedin.com/in/shikharkansal02/)